 16 Easy safety measures everyone should always take to protect their iPhone, Photos, & iCloud data🔒

 Let's start with the basics...

-Every now and then an exploit is discovered that can compromise your data simply through clicking a link.
+Every now and then, an exploit is discovered that can compromise your data simply through clicking a link.

+What can we take from this?
+Even though the problem was solved rapidly, other security holes could be discovered.
 Having a private email address is a good way to avoid targeted or random spyware attacks in this way.
 Here are three things you can do to ensure privacy: